Digital-Image-Processing-IIITH/project-pix-it/README.md

   -
 - `images`: contains images used in code (4 pair of stereo images)
 - `references`: contains reference papers
+  - `documentation_html`: open `index.html` file to run the documentation on the browser
 - `src`
   - `own`: [ARCHIVE] contains rough notebooks where we tried and tested different approaches
   - `BilateralStereo.ipynb`: Main Notebook.
 Run this!